I'ts okey to use rem for everything?

 Good day!
 This is my very first challenge that I made.
 I am expecting that there will be lots of mistakes on this code so I hope you can help me improve.
 Thank you!

-@katrien-sPosted almost 3 years agoGood job for a first challenge.
+@katrien-sPosted about 3 years agoGood job for a first challenge.
 Even though this looked rather simple, there were some tricky parts.
 I noticed you left them out.
 The hover on the image and all the other hover-effects.
 The hover on your

 h2